aws/aws-graviton-getting-started/README.md

 PCRE2   | 10.34+  | Added NEON vectorization to PCRE's JIT to match first and pairs of characters.
 This may improve performance of matching by up to 8x.
 This fixed version of the library now is shipping with Ubuntu 20.04 and PHP 8.
 PHP     | 7.4+    | PHP 7.4 includes a number of performance improvements that increase perf by up to 30% pip     | 19.3+   | Enable installation of python wheel binaries on Graviton PyTorch | 1.7+    | Enable Arm64 compilation, Neon optimization for fp32.
-[Install from source](https://github.com/aws/aws-graviton-getting-started/blob/master/python.md#41-pytorch). **Note:** *Require GCC9 or later for now. recommend to use Ubuntu 20.xx ruby    | [un-released](https://github.com/ruby/ruby/pull/3393) | Enable arm64 optimizations that improve perfomance by as much as 40% on included benchmarks.
+[Install from source](https://github.com/aws/aws-graviton-getting-started/blob/master/python.md#41-pytorch). **Note:** *Requires GCC9 or later for now. recommend to use Ubuntu 20.xx* ruby    | [un-released](https://github.com/ruby/ruby/pull/3393) | Enable arm64 optimizations that improve perfomance by as much as 40% on included benchmarks.

 # Containers on Graviton